 So far we’ve been swapping the male animals for females at other farms to increase the flock, but next year we’ll buy the males when they are market ready.
 When the females have a litter, we give one animal to our farmer and spread the others to new farms, growing the network.

-Livestock Operates today in four districts across Rwanda with 650 smallholder farmers.
+Livestock Operates today in four districts across Rwanda with (as of the end of 2021) 8,500 animals located at over 1,000 smallholder farmer.
 We are targeting expand across all of Rwanda and eventually into DRC, Zambia, Benin, Kenya, and Malawi.

 Livestock Bank vision is to become the digital-driven Livestock farming company by automatizing the whole value chain